-This contract, spanning three years, is aimed at ensuring compatibility with Ajax vehicles and training systems currently in service.
+This proposed contract, spanning three years, is aimed at ensuring compatibility with Ajax vehicles and training systems currently in service.

 The MOD further noted that LMUK’s drill rounds are integral to maintaining the programme’s current timeline, reducing risks associated with compatibility and operational readiness.
+Any attempt to develop or qualify new alternatives at this stage would introduce further delays and costs, which the MOD deemed unacceptable.

 Supporting Ajax Training and Operations